FixelAlgorithmsTeam/FixelCourses/DeepLearningMethods/README.md

 ## Class 001 (2023)

-Full course in the defense industry.
+Full course (10 Days) in the defense industry.

 Agenda:
  - Basics.